September 30, 2020 4 min read

 Most dogs can definitely eat cheese in moderation, and in fact they tend to love it so much that it's often used as a reward for training as well as a way to hide less-palatable pills to make them go down easy.
 Cutting up a piece of string cheese into small bites can be just the thing to motivate your pup for a training session, and a few sprinkles of shredded cheese on top of your dog's food will definitely make it that much more appetizing.

 Of course, we would be remiss not to remind you that cheese provides some delicious flavor and beautiful color to our Beef and Cheddar Pupsicle Mix.
-We definitely take our own advice and include just a bit to give it some extra flavor without making our treats unhealthy for your pup.
+If you're looking for a crunchy, cheesy treat, then check out our Baked Biscuit Starter Kit, which comes with a jar of Beef and Cheddar Baked Biscuit Mix (plus another jar of Lamb and Mint) We definitely take our own advice and include just a bit to give it some extra flavor without making our treats unhealthy for your pup.